 Bathroom Wall Panels β Frequently Asked Questions

-This guide covers everything from what PVC bathroom wall panels are and how they compare to tiles, through to how many panels you need, how to fit them, delivery, mould problems, cleaning and trade questions.
+This guide covers the most common questions about PVC bathroom wall panels, from choosing the right finish and working out quantities to fitting, delivery, samples and aftercare.
 Use the quick links below to jump to the section you need.

 - Products and materials